-Include your hotspot in a template, if desired.
+- Include hotspot in template, if desired.

-Can I link to another screen from my Overlay?
+Can I link to another screen from my overlay?

 Can I use a custom close button on my hotspot?

-Will Overlays work on tablet and mobile prototypes?
+Will overlays work on tablet and mobile prototypes?

 Why doesn’t the background opacity slider do anything?

-Why is my overlay sizing off?
+Why is my overlay sizing incorrect?